 Python

 The default Python that you will find on our systems is fine for trivial use.
 For anything demanding, however, you will need to use a different version of Python.
 The sections below how to use different versions of python on the HPC facility.
-If you are unable to use one of the methods below to install the python modules you need, please view the Support and Training page for information on raising a ticket for help from us.
+If you are unable to use one of the methods below to install the python modules you need, please raise a ticket with us.

 Easybuild Python